Skip to content

 After completing this module, you will be able to:

-• Implement GPU scheduling policies using resource quotas, priorities, and preemption rules
+• Implement GPU scheduling policies using resource quotas, priority classes, preemption rules, and renamed shared resources so teams can consume GPUs predictably.

 Cluster: 8 nodes x 4 A100-80GB GPUs = 32 GPUs total